OnePunchMonk/RoamRadar/README.md

 - **Itinerary Management:** Allows users to fetch, add, and store itineraries dynamically.

 ### Note:
--** Incase you intend to test the website
+**Incase you intend to test the website
-1)Click on Create a Plan Now!
+-1)Click on Create a Plan Now!
-2) Sign up with a valid email id
+-2) Sign up with a valid email id
-3) You'll be able to access the itinerary generator page
+-3) You'll be able to access the itinerary generator page